 Status: Started

+R2-2003849 Report of [AT109bis-e][209][NR MOB] Resolution to remaining open issues of CPC CATT (offline discussion rapporteur) discussion NR_Mob_enh-Core

+Proposal 1: The UE autonomously releases the stored CPC configuration upon the SCG release.
+This is applicable for intra-SN CPC where the MN is not aware of the CPC configuration by the SN.

 Ericsson thinks the second sentence is not needed.
 Nokia thinks there may be difference in case SRB3 is used.
+SN could release them explicitly in that case.

+Proposal 2: measID and reportConfig associated with CPC config, and measObject(s) only associated to CPC shall be autonomously removed by UE when SCG is released. (wording may be improved in the text proposal in [R2-2003327]).

+Proposal 3: Whether there is any issue for the case where multiple candidate PSCells are configured in one gNB-DU should be first discussed in RAN3.

-SN could release them explicitly in that case.autonomously by UE CATT explains that in case one DU has multiple cells, it’s not clear which cell is used as PSCell in DU-to-CU information.
+CATT explains that in case one DU has multiple cells, it’s not clear which cell is used as PSCell in DU-to-CU information.
 This is also not in SRB1, so CU doesn’t know which cell in DU is used by the UE.
 UE might need to inform this to CU.
-RAN3 could also potentially solve this via F1AP information.Samsung thinks also CPC conditions can’t be configured.
+RAN3 could also potentially solve this via F1AP information.

+Proposal 4: Support of target CPC configuration in legacy HO command or target CPC configuration in target CPC command should not be considered in Rel-16.

+Samsung thinks also CPC conditions can’t be configured.

 QC wonders what is meant by this.
 CATT clarifies it’s the whole CPC configuration inside HO or another CPC.